cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 present them to an application.
 See {{pseudocode}}.

-Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the text string `0x62c0ae` is not valid UTF-8 and so not a valid CBOR item.
-Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or a date tag containing a byte string or a text string with contents that don't match {{RFC3339}}'s `date-time` production.
+Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` is not valid UTF-8 and so not a valid CBOR item.
+Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or an instance of tag 0 containing a byte string or a text string with contents that don't match {{RFC3339}}'s `date-time` production.
 There is no requirement that generic encoders and decoders make unnatural choices for their application interface to enable the processing of invalid data.
 Generic encoders and decoders are expected to forward